 You want to start a cleaning agency and need vacuums for the job.
 You can read our guide on commercial vacuum cleaners to choose great ones.
-But if you want a bang for your buck and vacuum your staffs to enjoy, backpack vacuum cleaners it is.
+But if you want a bang for your buck and vacuum your staffs will enjoy, backpack vacuum cleaners it is.

 These types of vacuum cleaners are different from the popular uprights or canisters.
 Not is application and operation but in design.